 The Story Behind the Distinct Language of Newfoundland

-The unique language of Newfoundland and Labrador is as vast and wide as the province itself.
+The unique vocabulary used to describe Newfoundland and Labrador is as vast and wide as the province itself.

 It’s nearing the spring equinox, and Ryan Snoddon, CBC’s meteorologist in Newfoundland and Labrador, calls for a change in the weather.
 “Let’s hope this is Sheila,” he says during an early morning webcast.
 He’s referencing St. Patrick’s wife, who, according to local folklore, is responsible for administering the final brush of snow across the land before spring.
 It might be an overly optimistic forecast in this storm-battered corner of the North Atlantic, but Snoddon can be certain of one thing: his viewers, who are familiar with the language of Newfoundland, will understand this piece of regional lingo.
 It’s one of thousands of terms employed only in Canada’s easternmost province, where language and landscape are deeply intertwined.

 The cache of words used to describe Newfoundland and Labrador’s natural environment is as vast and wide as the province itself—and, like most of life lived along the coast, weather dependent.

 Known as “the Rock” for its jagged coastlines and impenetrable soil, the island of Newfoundland and its mainland counterpart, Labrador, were the first North American stops for European peoples, whose histories and vocabularies intertwined in this remote new world.
 Meanwhile, the Indigenous people—Inuit and Innu in Labrador, Mi’kmaq in west and central Newfoundland—had their own rich languages from which the newcomers occasionally borrowed.